lgonzalezrouco/pti/p4_seg/README.md

 #### 1.2.4 Additional task

-Think of an alternative to the used proof-of-work.
+1) Think of an alternative to the used proof-of-work.
 What options have found/considered?
 If possible, add a method which allows to apply this alternative and test it.
 Evaluate the method and assess the obtained results.

+2) In our exercise, "everybody" can write a new transaction.
+Think about mechanisms that to protect the execution of the transaction method (to answer in the report)

+3) Does our excercise store a state of something in the blockchain? (to answer in the report)

 #### 1.2.5 Documenting